Center for Career & Professional Development

 Crystal Farmer serves as the Office Manager for the Center for Career & Professional Development.
 In this capacity, she handles all the logistics for event planning and management.
 Ms. Farmer has worked in the Office of Student Activities which has been renamed the "Office of Student Life" and in the Office of Graduate Admissions.
 She has been employed with CUNY since 1996.

-Betsy Gonzalez is the Receptionist/Career Resources Coordinator for the Center for Career & Professional Development.
+Betsy Gonzalez is the Receptionist/Assistant to the Director for the Center for Career & Professional Development.
 She manages the front desk and reception area and assists students with information.
 Betsy previously worked for the John Jay Department of Information Technology Helpdesk and has been employed at John Jay since 2007.

 Molly Higbie, Graduate Assistant